ShadySloth/DFD_Compulsory_1/README.md

 We decided on using a non-destructive approach to renaming the grade attribute.
 We chose this way because it can prevent problems in the cade that would still use the old attribute.

+### Migration 6

+For this migration, we added the entity Department, in this we have added the Instructor entity as a foreign key.
+Since Instructor is supposed to be a department head, we have made an attribute comment stating that, and this will be visible in the code so others can understand it.